escape/escape/README.md

 ### ↓ My repos

-**Scroll down for the pinned projects I’m building for this mission.** Note: I'm not "vibe coding" here but rather just using AI to learn how to make things work and to glue them together at the infra level.
-If you are interested in *real* vibe coding, I recommend the [MastroGPT 2026 Course](https://nuvolaris.io) by [@Nuvolaris](https://github.com/nuvolaris).
+**Scroll down for the pinned projects I’m building for this mission.** Note: I'm not vibe coding these projects.
+I’m just using free AI tools to figure out how to make things work, glue things together at the infrastructure level, and put together the essential documentation.
+If you are interested in vibe coding, I recommend the [MastroGPT 2026 Course](https://nuvolaris.io) by [@Nuvolaris](https://github.com/nuvolaris).

 ### ↓ Curated Resources